AlexandreSherozia/Symfony-clean_archi-example/README.md

 #POST
 #https://127.0.0.1:8000/api/garage

-Click on Raw of Body Tab, then add the following parameters :
+Check the "raw" radio of the Body Tab, select JSON in the text format options, then add the following payload :

 {
   "name": "My Garage with clean archi test",